boz3r/boz3r/README.md

 <p align="center">
     <strong>Java</strong>
     <p align="center">
         My first language, That i learn for programming.
-Now i forgot all about it.
+Now i forgot all of it.
     </p>
 </p>